snufkinwa/algostack/docs/core-topics/data_structures/graph/Graphs.md

 3. **Cyclic and Acyclic**:

    - **Cyclic Graph**: If you can loop back to where you started, it’s like a roundabout in space.
-   - **Acyclic Graph**: No loops, just paths to explore with no way to end up back where you began.
+   - **Acyclic Graph**: No loops, just paths to explore with no way to end up back where you began. **Trees** are special kinds of acyclic graphs with one root and multiple branches.

 4. **Coloring**:
    - **Legal Coloring**: This means no two planets connected by a wormhole have the same color.